Seungmin: Song By

 In 2024, Seungmin began his own mini-series on Stray Kids' YouTube channel, the Song By project, where he sang a variety of songs which held meaning for him.
 In the first episode, he covered "Love Poem" by IU, a song which he had previously covered in the team-up round of Kingdom: Legendary War with Eunkwang of BTOB and Jongho of Ateez, to some acclaim.
 In subsequent episodes, he covered songs by artists including 2NE1, Billie Eilish, Lauv, Radiohead, and Yoasobi.
-The mini-series concluded with its tenth episode in June 2025, where Seungmin performed a cover of "Finale." by Japanese singer-songwriter eill.
+The mini-series was paused in June 2025, after Seungmin performed a cover of "Finale." by Japanese singer-songwriter eill.
+In August 2026, he uploaded a Song By version of "Back Then", the seventh track on Stray Kids' "This & That" Album.

 Soundtrack appearances

 On October 10, 2021, Seungmin released his first solo original soundtrack, "Here Always" for South Korean drama Hometown Cha-Cha-Cha.
 The song debuted at number 13 on Circle Download Chart issue dated October 10 to 16.

 On October 19, 2022, Seungmin released his second original soundtrack "Close to You" for Love in Contract.
 The song debuted at number 154 on the Circle Download Chart issue dated October 16 to 22.

 On March 7, 2024, Genie TV's original The Midnight Studio announced that Seungmin will participate in the drama's original soundtrack.
 The drama OST title "Destiny" was revealed and released later on April 9, 2024.
 "Destiny" was debuted at number 103 on the Circle Download Chart issue dated April 7 to 13.
 On March 15, 2024, Seungmin released an original soundtrack "Phobia" for Web novel and Webtoon titled I'm the Queen in This Life.
 The OST debuted at number 160 at the Circle Download Chart issue dated March 10 to 16.

 On February 28, 2025, the production team of tvN's weekend drama The Potato Lab announced that Seungmin would feature on its original soundtrack.
 The song, "My Destiny", was released on March 2, 2025.
 The OST debuted at number 139 at the Circle Download Chart issue dated March 2 to 8.
 On April 8, it was reported that Seungmin, together with his bandmates Lee Know and I.N, would be part of tvN's weekend drama Resident Playbooks original soundtrack.
 The song, dubbed "Start!", was released on April 12, 2025.
-On September 30, 2025, it was announced that Seungmin would feature on the soundtrack of SBS drama, Would You Marry Me.
+On September 30, 2025, it was announced that Seungmin would feature on the soundtrack of SBS drama, Would You Marry Me?.
 The original song, "It Has to Be You", was released on October 10.